Project Descriptions

 Be ready to discuss

-your expanded concept statement
+your expanded concept statements

-Write at least three focused concept statements that describe specific aspects of your general conception of what your nature study will be — more particularly, write any three of the focused concepts noted below.
+of what your nature study will be — more particularly, write any three of the focused concepts noted below.

-Content concept
+Content concept—

 What do you want to express or evoke?

-What kind of information are you going to present?|
+What kind of information are you going

-What kind of mood or attitude are you aiming to project or to evoke?
+What kind of mood or attitude are you aiming to project

-What visual traits will make your presentation graphically distinctive?
+What visual traits will make your presentation graphically

 Colorful?
 Tightly organized?

-What tactics will you use to grab the viewer's attention and keep it?
+What tactics will you use to grab the viewer's attention

 — Insightful or interesting information?
 Extensive, well-ordered information?